banago/PHPloy/readme.md

 If you want to set it to a previous commit revision, just specify the revision like this:

     phploy --sync="your-revision-hash-here"

+## Creating deployment directory on first deploy

+If the deployment directory does not exits, you can instruct PHPloy to create it for you:

+    phploy --force

 ## Submodules